neondatabase-labs/pgpi/README.md

 listening ...
 ```

- (In your terminal, this would be in colour).
+ (In the terminal, this would be in colour).

 ## Options